-1954 Royal Tour of Australia
+1954 royal tour of Australia

-Travelling some 27,000 miles by car, train, aircraft and boat, and visiting all states and territories (except the Northern Territory), the Queen was introduced to many different people, products and places.
-The tour was judged an extraordinary success.
+An estimated 75 per cent of Australians saw the Queen and the tour was judged an extraordinary success.
 This mass excitement was not unfounded; anticipation of a royal arrival had been building for five years.

 Today it can be viewed as a cultural milestone that evokes strong memories for many Australians who grew up in a period of extensive social and cultural change.

-This vehicle is one of two intact survivors of a fleet of six Daimler DE 36hp models originally commissioned by Australian Prime Minister Ben Chifley in 1948 for the proposed 1949 Royal Tour of Australia by King George VI.
+This vehicle is one of two intact survivors of a fleet of six Daimler DE 36hp models originally commissioned by Australian Prime Minister Ben Chifley in 1948 for the proposed 1949 royal tour of Australia by King George VI.

 This imposing four-ton landaulette vehicle was fabricated by coachbuilders Hooper and Company on a purpose-built Daimler chassis powered by a 'straight eight' (eight cylinders in line) engine.

 Almost six metres long, it had luxurious interior fittings such as an electrically operated sun roof and windows, cream Bedford cord and blue leather upholstery, a walnut dash, roller-sprung silk window blinds, engraved glass light fittings and ashtrays, and thick fitted carpets.
 The folding landau section would allow the occupants to be easily seen, yet give some protection from the heat and dust of an Australian summer.

 To the shock and disappointment of many, however, the tour was cancelled at the very last minute owing to the King's poor health.
 Extensive plans had already been made – the fleet was completed, crated and waiting to be dispatched to Sydney.

 Jack Beasley, the Australian High Commissioner in London, was able to sell two Daimlers to the Maharajah of Mysore in India, but the high tax payable on luxury cars did not make these large and ostentatious vehicles attractive purchases in post-war Britain.
 The cars were modified to suit ceremonial requirements; at almost two metres in height, they were described as 'too great to enable them to go under many of England's low bridges'.